zahid0033/noticeboard_display/CHANGELOH.md

 # Changes

-- Changed marquee librart
+- Changed video to muted
-- Added clock
-- changed text rendering